bastihaase/Insight18b-SparkSQL-Array/README.md

 provided and specific methods for arrays of type int, byte and long are included to improve performance.

-Most of my additions are part of the catalyst module of SparkSQL.
+Most of my additions are within the catalyst module of SparkSQL.
 Essentially, catalyst decomposes SparkSQL statements as trees, optimizes the execution plan and ultimately produces JVM bytecode.
-So, I added expressions for array_intersection and array_exception that can be part of the trees and will generate efficient JVM code.
+Thus,  I added expressions for array_intersection and array_exception that can be part of these trees and will generate efficient JVM bytecode.

 My modifications are based on the branch of [Kiszk' Spark.](https://github.com/kiszk/spark).